Acts Chapter Two

 Acts 2:3 & 4

-They saw what seemed to be tongues of fire that separated and came to rest on each of them.
-All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
+Then they saw what looked like tongues of fire, which separated and came to rest on each one of them.
+They were all filled with the Ruach HaKodesh and began to talk in different languages, as the Spirit enabled them to speak.

 Acts 2:5

 This verse reminds us that, in the beginning, the Jewish people were the only ones that had access to God.
 Even at this point, even though Jesus had came for all people, the time was not yet right for gentiles to be included.
 Isn't it amazing how God works?
-He has His timing and it is always perfect.
+He has his timing and it is always perfect.
 Who knows why God had the early church to be all Jewish and to be persecuted?
 Today, you and I, though we may be different, can be added through the vine that is Jesus Christ.

 Acts 2:6